The following sections describe the various data types and their valid values:

 Data values at Code operator input

 The following table describes the data type mapping between flow columns and Python dictionary values at Code operator inputs.
-It applies to the Code operator and to the Python Machine Learning operator in Processing and Analytics.
+It applies to the Code operator in Sources and Targets, and to the Python Model operator in Processing and Analytics.

 |Flow column data types||Mapped to Python dictionary value data type||Python value examples|